What does garlic cure in the body?

 - What is white garlic good for?

-- What is red garlic?
+- What is red garlic used for?

 - Where to buy seed garlic?